Cherry Zucchini Scones

 3. Cut in the butter until it's the size of peas.
 Stir in the dried cherries, then put the zucchini and lemon zest on top (don't stir them in yet).

 4. In a separate small bowl or measuring cup, whisk the egg with the vanilla and milk.
-Add all at once, to the dry ingredients, and stir until the dough is evenly moistened.
+Add all at once, to the dry ingredients, and stir until the dough is evenly moistened (a bowl scraper is a helpful tool here).
 It will seem quite dry at first, but keep stirring and the zucchini will begin to give up its liquid.

 5. As soon as the dough holds together, scoop it onto the prepared baking sheet and gently pat it into a circle about 1/2" thick, or scoop it into the greased wells of a scone pan.

-6. Cut the dough into 8 wedges.
+6. Cut the dough into eight wedges.
 If you want to make smaller scones, use a tablespoon scoop to make rounds.
-Or use a small scone pan, dropping a scoopful of dough into each well.
+Or use a mini scone pan, dropping a scoopful of dough into each well.

 7. Pull the large wedges apart a bit, leaving them in a circular pattern with about 1" space between each wedge.